-You have before you an opportunity to do something radical, in the true meaning of the word.
+You have before you an opportunity to set the stage for your family moving ahead.

-My role as your postpartum doula is providing education, care, support and companionship through your sacred window.
+My role as your postpartum doula is providing education, care, support and guidance through your sacred window.

 My philosophy on postpartum care is mirrored in Heng Ou’s epic book “The first forty days”